aidan-harding/flow-recursion/README.md

 On one hand, who cares about recursion?
 It hurts your head, right?

-On the other hand, this introduces a sharp-edged restriction into your system that your really need to be aware of.
+On the other hand, this introduces a sharp-edged restriction into your system that you really need to be aware of.
 If your system causes some accidental recursion (even if it's only once), your Flow won't do what you expect.
 Or, at least, that was my concern.
 So, here's a project I built to test the theory.

+You can download this and try it for yourself!
+Especially if it turns out that I've done something dumb, but I think it's right.

 ## The Flow